What Makes You Eligible for an Italian Passport

 Share This Post

-What Makes You Eligible for an Italian Passport?
+What Makes You Eligible for an Italian Passport

 Dual Citizenship by Descent

-Eligibility by Marriage
+Obtaining Italian Citizenship by Marriage

-You will need to wait until two years from the date of your wedding to claim eligibility.
+You will need to wait until two years after marrying a citizen to claim eligibility.
 If you have children, you will only need to wait one year to apply.
 If you live outside of Italy, you will have to wait three years to submit your application, or one year and a half if you have children.